Your state's best soul food restaurant

 California: Fixins Soul Kitchen, Sacramento

 Craving comfort food in California?
-Fixins Soul Kitchen’s 24-hour brined fried chicken, cornmeal crusted catfish, mac ‘n’ cheese and “Adult Kool-Aid” (red Kool-Aid cubes, Sprite and Ciroc vodka) will sort you out.
-Founded by former NBA All-Star and Mayor of Sacramento Kevin Johnson and his wife Michelle, the roomy restaurant has a sports bar vibe and staff that know how to take care of you.
-It has a second location in Los Angeles.
+Fixins Soul Kitchen's 24-hour brined fried chicken, cornmeal crusted catfish, and mac ’n’ cheese are sure to satisfy.
+Founded by former NBA All-Star and Mayor of Sacramento Kevin Johnson and his wife Michelle, the roomy restaurant has a sports bar vibe.
+There's a second location in Los Angeles, and further outposts in Detroit and Tulsa.

 Colorado: The Blazing Chicken Shack II, Denver

 Hole-in-the-wall joint The Blazing Chicken Shack II has a short but impressive menu.
-It might not look all that much from the outside, but it's what's on the inside that counts.
-The star items are the fried chicken wings, catfish and oxtails which come with sides such as red beans and rice, mac ‘n’ cheese and fried okra.
-Your food may take a bit of time, but you can be sure it will be perfectly seasoned and cooked to order.
+It might not look like much from the outside, but it's what's on the inside that counts.
+The star items are the fried chicken wings, catfish, and oxtails, which come with sides such as red beans and rice, mac ’n’ cheese, and fried okra.

 Delaware: Drop Squad Kitchen, Wilmington

-Vegan and soul food don’t usually go in the same sentence, least of all on the same plate, but chef Abundancechild Xi-El is changing that with the menu at her restaurant, Drop Squad Kitchen.
-“Bacun” and waffles, “turkee” subs, lobsterless grits and mac ‘n’ cheese are served piping hot from the kitchen, and everything is cooked fresh.
+Vegan and soul food don’t usually go in the same sentence, least of all on the same plate, but chef Abundancechild Xi-El is changing that with the menu at her curb-side restaurant, Drop Squad Kitchen.
+'Bacun' and waffles, 'turkee' subs, 'lobsterless' grits, vegan steak subs, and mac ’n’ cheese are all cooked from scratch, plus there's a delicious menu of salads on offer.

 Florida: Soul Food Bistro, Jacksonville